-Athena is an Amazon Web Services SQL query engine that allows you to do analytics on files stored in S3 (Simple Storage Service).
+Athena (opens in a new tab) is an Amazon Web Services SQL query engine that allows you to do analytics on files stored in S3 (Simple Storage Service).
 So, it's not really a database, it's more of a way of using SQL with csv and parquet files that are stored as objects in the cloud.
-Athena runs on a fork of the opensource Presto project (now called Trino) that was first developed at Facebook.
+Athena runs on a fork of the opensource Presto project that was first developed at Facebook (the popular db engine Trino (opens in a new tab) is also based on Presto).

 Because Athena is a query engine that can query data in lots of different formats, it can be slow.
 Glean assumes you have data in a fast data warehouse for interactive analytics, so Athena doesn't work really well as a primary data warehouse.
 The advantage of Athena is that you can start querying data quickly if it's already stored in S3.
 The disadvantages are: 1. reading schemas and metadata can be very slow, so development in Glean can be very slow 2. the performance of queries 3. in our experience the query engine is limited and doesn't support as many analytical features as BigQuery, DuckDB or Snowflake (no offset queries, for example).